In this post, you'll find a free way to download files directly to cloud storage from the web link or Internet URL.

 Step 3.
 Add Google Drive.
 In the main interface of MultCloud, move to Cloud Explorer tab, click on “Add Cloud Drives” in the left menu and select “Google Drive” in the right cloud drive list.
 Then, follow the easy guidance to finish adding G Drive.

 Step 6.
-Add URL.
+Add URL to Google Drive.
 Input the URL link of target file into the first column and specify a name to the file when it be saved to target location in the second column.
 Finally, click “OK”.

 Note: The extension of the file name must be the same with that in the URL link.
 Otherwise, the file may not be opened properly in destination cloud and can’t be viewed.

 Step 7.
-URL tasks.
-Usually, a download directly to google drive task will only take a few seconds; it depends on how large the target file is and the speed of the Internet.
+View URL tasks.
+Usually, a downloading directly to google drive task will only take a few seconds; it depends on how large the target file is and the speed of the Internet.
 The larger the file is, the longer the task will take; the slower the Internet is, the longer the task will take.
-You can view the status of the task by clicking on the little icon on the upper right and choosing “URL Tasks”.
+You can view the status of the task by clicking on the little icon of Task Manager on the upper right and choosing “URL Tasks”.

 MultCloud Supports Clouds